bugltd/ComfyLab-Pack/wiki/README.md

 Please take the time to read the pages if you face difficulties, and before [creating an issue](https://github.com/bugltd/ComfyLab-Pack/issues).

-Apart from these pages, I also customized most of the labels and tooltips.\
+> [!TIP]
-You can get **useful contextual information in tooltips**, by just hovering (putting the mouse pointer over) the node title, or its inputs / widgets / outputs.
-It's not perfect, but should be enough in the most standard cases.
+> You can get **useful contextual information in tooltips**, by just hovering (putting the mouse pointer over) the node title, or its inputs / widgets / outputs.\
+> It's not perfect, but should be enough in the most standard cases.

+> [!NOTE]
 > If you can, do not hesitate to propose a Pull Request to improve this wiki, and benefit to the community:\
 > English is not my native language, so there is certainly a lot to do to improve it.